CubeFlix/mimir/README.md

     - if we are trying to adjust ranges for block styling, it should just use the editor as an endpoint
     - otherwise for getTextNodesInRange it should make a new text node
 - [ ] removing block style should join divs (not sure how this issue arose, but its worth looking into)
+- [ ] issue with getBlockNodesInRange: if the whole last node is included, include it as a whole (not sure how this issue arose, but its worth looking into)
+- [ ] perhaps remove extraneous divs during paste